hare1039/zippy_dl/README.md

 # zippy_dl
-A simple program to download file from zippyshare.
+A simple program to download files from zippyshare.

+I'll use a real javascript engine in next version so it could work properly.